top of page

 Youth Advisory Board

-Youth Healthcare Alliance launched our first-ever youth advisory board in fall 2023 with the recruitment of high school students.
+Youth Healthcare Alliance launched our third youth advisory board in fall 2025 with the recruitment of high school students.
 This board will serve as the opportunity for youth engagement in our work, namely in the following areas:

 icon of loud speaker